4274-hari/AWS-Deployment/README.md

  (or)

-  1.If you have enough memory then Navigate to the React app folder:
+ 1. If you have enough memory then Navigate to the React app folder:

         cd client
         npm install
         npm run build

  2. Copy build files to the Nginx root directory:

          sudo cp -r build/* /var/www/html/

  3. If you are using Backend as seperate file move the folder

          mv from_directory /var/www/
          cd /var/www/Backend